dj-pearson/Roblox-Tycoon/Documentation/ImplementedFixes_April28.md

 2. Add comprehensive testing for all module loading scenarios
 3. Implement the remaining fixes for medium-priority issues
 4. Address the technical debt identified in RobloxIssues.txt
+5. Further refine UI interactions based on player context

+## Additional UI Fixes - April 28 Update

+### Double Revenue UI Enhancement
+The Double Revenue UI has been modified to only appear when a player comes into contact with the Double Revenue model, rather than appearing automatically when players join the game.
+This change improves the player experience by:

+1. Making UI interactions contextual and less intrusive
+2. Reducing UI clutter for new players
+3. Creating a more intuitive discovery mechanism for the Double Revenue feature

+The implementation includes:
+- Touch detection for the DoubleMember model
+- A new client-side handler for UI display
+- Proper integration with the existing UIManager system
+- A model placement system to ensure the model exists in the workspace

+See `DoubleRevenueUIEnhancement.md` for complete implementation details.

 ## References